allegory-software/allegory-sdk/README.md

 # The Allegory SDK

-The **Allegory SDK** is a self-contained programming environment for developing **web apps** on **Linux** and **Windows** using **LuaJIT** and **JavaScript**.
+The **Allegory SDK** is a self-contained cross-platform low-code programming environment for developing web-based **database-driven business apps** in **LuaJIT** and **JavaScript**.

-The server-side stack is written entirely in Lua including networking and scheduling and contains a web server as a library, a procedural web framework, database connectors for MySQL and Tarantool, an async DNS resolver, a http client and more, all leveraging Lua's powerful coroutines, made even more powerful with symmetric coroutines, and using epoll and IOCP for I/O multiplexing.

-On the client side, a collection of **web components** written in plain JavaScript, including a **data-bound virtual editable tree-grid widget**, complete the picture for developing **SAAS database-driven business apps**, the primary use case of the SDK.
+The server-side stack is written entirely in Lua and contains:

+ * a powerful scheduler based on [symmetric coroutines](https://stackoverflow.com/questions/41891989).
+ * scalable I/O multiplexing based on epoll and IOCP.
+ * a programmable web-server-as-a-library.
+ * an async DNS resolver.
+ * a fully-featured http client.
+ * async clients for MySQL and Tarantool.
+ * low-level and high-level APIs for OS threads.
+ * and a lot more, see full list of modules below.

+The client-side stack is written from scratch in JavaScript and contains:

+* a virtual editable tree-grid widget, snappy a 100K records.
+* a collection of data-bound widgets for data entry, navigation and reporting.
+* layouting widgets for split-pane layouts.
+* a mechanism for web components better than the native one.

 # Status